austinmama/vsrx/vsrx-basics.md

   For the host (Ubuntu), you can only use the `root` user ID and password.
   {: note}

-If you do not see the "eye" icon, you might not have permission to view the password.
+If you do not see the "eye" icon, you may not have permission to view the password.
 Please check your access permissions with the account owner.
 {: note}

 ## Accessing the configuration mode